bamford/spatial-transformer-tensorflow/README.md

 ### API

-A Spatial Transformer Network implemented in Tensorflow 0.7 and based on [2].
+A Spatial Transformer Network implemented in Tensorflow 0.9 and based on [2], which is also in [3].
+TODO: add Thin Plate Spline (TPS) deformation layer.

 #### How to use